Professor Sarah Knuckey speaks with faculty participants during a break. Photo credit: Basam Khawaja.

 As a result of this training, faculty are not only better equipped with the knowledge and skills to teach human rights, they now have stronger connections to their peers within the university system and to human rights practitioners in their communities.

 ISHR welcomed the recent announcement that human rights will be offered as a required course throughout the country.
-Faculty members who participated in ISHR’s training are slated to teach this course and will play a pivotal role in advancing human rights education and promoting human rights in Myanmar in the years to come.
-ISHR will continue to support this promising faculty group as they begin teaching the course in the coming academic year and hopes to further develop their capacities through additional training and ongoing collaboration with law departments and members of civil society.
+Faculty members who participated in ISHR’s training have begun to teach this course as an elective and will play a pivotal role in advancing human rights education and promoting human rights in Myanmar in the years to come.
+ISHR will continue to support this promising faculty group as they begin teaching the course in the coming academic year.